In this article, we'll be walking you through setting up an Apple device for content monitoring.

 You can click the X to close out of the Bark Desktop App.
 Don't worry, it will continue running in the background whenever your computer is turned on so that it can analyze your child's device automatically and wirelessly whenever they're home and connected to the same Wi-Fi network as the computer.

-Your child's device is now connected to Bark and is reflected on your parent dashboard with a ✅ next to content monitoring, as seen below.
+Your child's device is now connected to Bark and is reflected on your Bark dashboard with a ✅ next to content monitoring, as seen below.

 NOTE: If you see an 🟡 or ❗️ next to content monitoring or on-the-go controls, verify that Bark did not detect a "duplicate" that you may have to merge into this device.